6eer/uniswap-sushiswap-arbitrage-bot/README.md

-*I'm not maintaining the project anymore, feel free to talk to others in the issues section*
+*I'm not maintaining the project anymore, feel free to talk with others in the issues section*

 # Making arbitrage between Uniswap V2 and Sushiswap